-Alert Level EPC/ECO Actions Member Yellow This Alert Level w his Alert Level would be declared by the Chief Warden when any of the trigger levels specified in this F ERP eventuate.
-This Alert signifies that severe thunderstorm and flooding is likely in the next few hours Chief Warden Inform the ECO that the Alert level has been raised to Yellow and severe thunderstorm with flooding is likely in the next few hours (or as per the advisory from the source information) At the onset of intense rainfall, communicate to Area/Floor Wardens to monitor flooding in the street.
+Alert Level EPC/ECO Member Actions Chief Warden Establish mechanism to receive information for the triggers specified in Table 2 and daily monitor the sources of information for these triggers Ensure that all Area/Floor Wardens and Wardens are aware of the flood risk and emergency management procedures provided in this FERP and the EMP Ensure all infrastructure/equipment required during flood emergency, including the communication system, is available and in working order Maintain a register of the staff/sub-contractors/temporary workers on site, including contact details and emergency contacts.
+Conduct and lead the annual exercise of the flood emergency management procedures and processes, including evacuation for medical emergency via the route shown in Figure 12 Area/Floor Wardens and Wardens Participate in the annual exercise of the flood emergency management procedures and processes Participate in the review of this FERP and provide suggestions for improvement Inform Chief Warden if there are any temporary changes to the site that may affect implementation of the measures specified in this FERP Yellow Find the Chief Warden when any of the trigger levels of ERP eventuate.
+This Alert signifies that severe thunderstorm and flooding is few hours Inform the ECO that the Alert level has been raised to Yellow and severe thunderstorm with flooding is likely in the next few hours (or as per the advisory from the source information) At the onset of intense rainfall, communicate to Area/Floor Wardens to monitor flooding in the street.
 Instruct the Communication Officer to issue a warning to the persons inside the development to avoid likely flood hazard on street Review the flooding situation and ask Area/Floor Wardens to close the loading dock shutters, if it helps reduce the damage within the dock.
 Continuously monitor the sources of information for the triggers of the higher Alert Level as provided in this FERP.
 Review the management actions necessary for the Orange Alert Level, in case the threat level escalates.
 Also informs ECO to be ready for the next threat level.
+If required, direct the evacuation for medical emergency via the evacuation route shown in Figure 12 with the help of appropriate ECO staff.
 Floor/Area Wardens, Wardens A warden to be stationed in the loading dock area to monitor flooding.
 If the floodwaters enter the loading dock area, immediately inform the Chief Warden.
 A warden to be stationed at each exit of the development to warn people of likely flooding on the streets.
-A warden should be stationed at the parking exits to warn the motorists of the likely flooding on the surrounding streets.
-Provide general assistance to persons inside the building.
-Review and prepare for management actions necessary for the Orange Alert Level, in case the threat level escalates.
-Communication Officer Check the communication systems are ready to be deployed when advised of severe thunderstorms by the Chief Warden.
-Use the PA system to communicate a warning to the persons inside the development about the flood hazard on the surrounding streets, when instructed by the Chief Warden.
-This action will be required when intense rainfall has started.
-The following message, or similar, can used for communication: "An important message for the customers and other persons in the shopping centre.
-Intense rainfall has started in the catchment of shopping centre.
-Please be aware of possible flooding on the surrounding streets when you walk out or drive out of the building.
-For your safety, we recommend that you stay inside the building till the end of this intense rainfall."
-Alert people planning to visit the shopping centre about flooding and request them to avoid their visit.
-Review and prepare for management actions necessary for the Orange Alert Level, in case the threat level escalates.
+A warden should be